Hazz-i/SimplePage/README.md

 # Simple Landing Page

-This template i get from google and hope give some reference
+This template i got from google and hope give some reference

 This build using React, tailwindcss, typescript